jonathanhogg/flitter/docs/physics.md

 - `id` - each particle must have a unique `id` attribute and this will be combined with the `!physics`' `state_prefix` value to produce keys against which the current state of the particle will be stored in the state dictionary
-- `position` - specifies an initial position to use for the particle at the first simulation step
+- `position` - specifies an initial position vector to use for the particle at the first simulation step (defaults to zero)
-- `velocity` - specifies an initial velocity
+- `velocity` - specifies an initial velocity vector (defaults to zero)
-- `force` - specifies a constant force vector to be applied to the particle, this may be changed at any point during the simulation to create custom forces, e.g., thrust from an engine
+- `force` - specifies a constant force vector to be applied to the particle, this may be changed at any point during the simulation to create custom forces, e.g., thrust from an engine (defaults to zero)
-- `radius` - specifies a radius for a spherical particle, this is used both in collision detection and when calculating drag force (defaults to 1)
+- `radius` - specifies a radius for a spherical particle, this is used both in collision detection and when calculating drag force (defaults to 1 and will be clamped to zero if negative)
-- `mass` - specifies a value to be used both as the inertial component of converting forces into accelleration and as the mass for computing gravitic attraction (defaults to 1)
+- `mass` - specifies a value to be used both as the inertial component of converting forces into accelleration and as the mass for computing gravitic attraction (defaults to 1 and will be clamped to zero if negative)
 - `charge` - specifies a value to be used for calculating electrostatic force (defaults to 1)

+As `mass` is used when calculating acceleration, particles with zero mass will cannot be the subject of a force, meaning they will always continue travelling at their initial velocity (or remain fixed at their initial position).
+However, particles with zero mass will still be considered when computing forces on other particles.

 ### `!anchor`